HPI-Information-Systems/AutoTSAD/README.md

    pip install .
    ```

-If you want to use the baseline `tsadams`, please a use `git submodule update` to fetch the required dependencies.
+If you want to use the baseline `tsadams` or `cae-ensemble`, please a use `git submodule update` to fetch the required dependencies.

 ## Usage